Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Methods

 \paragraph{Bloom Filter} The Bloom filter---known for its space and time efficiency---performs probabilistic checks on whether a word might be in the dictionary.
 For a given word \( w \), it uses a set of hash functions to probe various positions in a bit array.
 If all checked positions are flagged, \( w \) might be in the dictionary:

-If \( B(T) = \text{False} \), the system assumes the word is not in the dictionary and immediately moves to the Correction Algorithm to suggest a correction.
+If \( B(T) = \text{False} \), the system assumes the word is not in the dictionary and immediately moves to the correction algorithm to suggest a correction.
 This process ensures efficiency when dealing with unknown words.

 \paragraph{Dictionary Lookup} At the core of the system is the trie-based dictionary lookup.
 We built this dictionary using the Feriji dataset dictionary \citep{keita-etal-2024-feriji}.
-If the Bloom Filter decision is positive (\( B(T) = \text{True} \)), the system proceeds to a Grammatical Check to verify if the word is grammatically correct.
+If the Bloom filter decision is positive (\( B(T) = \text{True} \)), the system proceeds to a Grammatical Check to verify if the word is grammatically correct.
 If the word is found to be grammatically incorrect, or if \( B(T) = \text{False} \) (indicating the word is not in the dictionary), the system performs a Dictionary Lookup to confirm or correct the word.

 \paragraph{Grammar Rules} The system incorporates a set of Zarma grammar rules, a task made challenging by the lack of a standard writing format.
+Zarma is classified as an agglutinative language, meaning it depends heavily on attaching suffixes to root words to indicate grammatical features like plurality and definiteness (e.g., the definite plural suffix \textbf{-ey}).
+This morphology imposes specific constraints on our rule-based approach: the rules must be robust enough to parse and validate these suffix chains rather than treating words as static units.
 This phase scrutinizes elements like consonant rules and vowel lengths, essential for keeping the text accurate to Zarma's grammatical essence despite its absence of a writing standard.

-\paragraph{Correction Algorithm} When an error is detected, either because the Bloom Filter returned false or the grammatical check identified an issue, the Correction Algorithm is activated.
+\paragraph{Correction Algorithm} When an error is detected, either because the Bloom filter returned false or the grammatical check identified an issue, the Correction Algorithm is activated.
 This component leverages the Levenshtein distance \( L \) to identify the smallest number of edits---insertions, deletions, or substitutions---required to rectify the erroneous word.
-For illustration, given a corrupted sentence "A sindq biri," the Levenshtein algorithm's operation can be represented as:
+For illustration, given a corrupted sentence ``A sindq biri,'' the Levenshtein algorithm's operation can be represented as: